01011010101/OW2-Superbots/README.md

 - No fuse on dynamite.
 ---
 #### BAPTISTE
-- Hover Boots: Hold Jump in the air to float down.
+- Hover Boots: Hold [JUMP] in the air to float down.
 - Nano Grenades: Healing grenades also deal damage.
 - Light Armor: +25% Armor.
 - 150% Jump Height.